 Federal law requires that colleges provide reasonable accommodations for students with disabilities.
 However, faculty are also responsible to maintain the integrity of their course.
 If you believe an accommodation should be modified, it is essential that you provide it until you have discussed the matter with the Office of Student Accessibility.
 Do not engage the student in negotiations about accommodations.

-The student has requested that our office send you their Letter so that you can be informed of their strengths, weaknesses, diagnosis, and approved accommodations.
+The student has requested that our office send you their Letter so that you can be informed of their approved accommodations.
+This Letter is requested to be sent by our office at the beginning of each semester.
 We encourage students to talk with you about their learning and in regards to any accommodations they anticipate using in your class.
 You may let the student know that you have received the information.
-The student is expected to let you know if they are going to use extended time on an upcoming exam, at least a week beforehand.
+The student is expected to let you know if they are going to use extended time on an upcoming exam within 5-7 days of the exam date.

 Did you receive an Accommodations Letter for the student?
 If not, ask the student if they have met with someone in the Office of Student Accessibility to document their disability and accommodations.
 If they have not met with anyone, please refer the student to our office.